AJohnstone2007/ART/old/gtb/README.md

 The source code lives in two directories: [src/gtb_lib](https://github.com/AJohnstone2007/ART/tree/main/old/gtb/src/gtb_lib) contains the library which is common to GTB and some of our other tools, and [src/gtb](https://github.com/AJohnstone2007/ART/tree/main/old/gtb/src/gtb) contains the modules which are specific to GTB.

-To build using gcc or some other compiler, simply compile together all of the files under src using a command line such as
+To build using gcc or some other compiler, simply compile together the contents of these two directories using a command line such as

-`gcc -fpermissive -ogtb -ansi -Wno-write-strings -I src/gtb -I src/gtb_lib src\gtb\*.cpp src\gtb_lib\*.cpp`
+`gcc -fpermissive -ogtb -ansi -Wno-write-strings -Isrc/gtb -Isrc/gtb_lib src\gtb\*.cpp src\gtb_lib\*.cpp`

 #### Compiler warnings